-Best Side-by-Side Fridges of 2019
+The Best Side-by-Side Refrigerators of 2022

 When it comes to refrigerators, French doors and top freezers hog all the glory, but you shouldn’t overlook the humble side-by-side.
 Each fridge type has its virtues.
 Side-by-sides save space by placing the freezer next to the fridge compartment while keeping everything at eye level.
 While side-by-sides aren’t as grand as French doors, they can offer high-end features like water and through-the-door ice dispensers.

 Like any fridge, when we get a side-by-side in, we test it in our labs for temperature consistency, storage flexibility, and humidity retention.
 These three metrics determine how long your fridge can keep your groceries fresh and it's what we base our rankings on.
-Our favorite side-by-side on the market is the LG LSX26366S (available at AppliancesConnection for $1,495.40).
+Our favorite side-by-side on the market is the LG LSX26366S(available at Best Buy for $1,799.99).
 It's a super unique three-door fridge that excels at temperature consistency and organization.
 However, if you're looking for a more standard design, there are plenty of those on this list as well.

 Here are our favorite side-by-sides in ranked order: